Skip to main content

 Write to grow your craft and your portfolio and your audience.
 Write for yourself, but also seek opportunities to get your writing in front of others.

-"As you gain experience, paying gigs will come," Mildon said.
-"You may have to have a less 'creative' job while you gain that new experience."
+According to Milton, as you gain experience, new opportunities may start to appear.
+"You may have to have a less 'creative' job while you gain that new experience," Milton said.

 She recommends starting a blog and taking advantage of websites such as Medium, a digital publisher with millions of collaborators.